-We have a fundamental belief in the entitlement of every individual to fulfil his or her potential and will help both to remove any barriers to that full achievement and promote equality of opportunity across all aspects of college life.
-We take our responsibility to eliminate all forms of inequality seriously and our Single Equality Scheme provides the framework for our commitment.
+We have a fundamental belief in the entitlement of every individual, both staff and students, to fulfil their potential and will help both to remove any barriers to that full achievement and promote equality of opportunity across the Trust.
+We take our responsibility to eliminate all forms of inequality seriously and our Equality and Diversity Policy provides the framework for our commitment.

-The trust is a Disability Confident Committed employer.
+The Trust is a Disability Confident employer.
 Please click HERE for more details of the scheme.

 Our website can also be translated into various languages by using the drop down list in the footer of the site.

-Please click below to visit the National Centre for Diversity website
+Please click HERE to visit the National Centre for Diversity website